Container-Driven-Development/ansible-playbook-example/README.md

 # How does it work?

 1. Build docker image including everything needed for playbook to be execute ( ansible, python libraries, roles, ansible.cfg and playbooks )
-2. Run this docker image with mouted inventory.yml and id_rsa key from you local or CI
+2. Run this docker image with mounted inventory.yml and id_rsa key from you local or CI
 3. Profit 🎩

 ## Run wrapped playbook